Sagleft/utopia-enticer-bot/README.md

 ## SETUP

+You must place the account file `account.db` with the password `password` in the directory.
+You can compress the account file by clearing it through the GUI client: `File -> Export Database..`

 It is sufficient to change the parameters in file `docker-compose.yml`

 * `UTOPIA_` - parameters to connect to the client.
 When working with the docker, these parameters do not need to be changed.